 Financial performance is a broad term that describes a company’s overall fiscal health.
-When you hear that a business has strong financial performance, that often means it has growing revenues, manageable debt, and a healthy amount of free cash.
+When you hear that a business has strong financial performance, that often means it has growing revenues, manageable debt, and a healthy amount of free cash flow.
 However, financial performance is subjective, and it can’t be gauged with a single metric.

 In this article, we’ll explain how financial performance works.
 We’ll discuss some common ways of measuring financial performance, and where you can find this information.
 Finally, we’ll explain how you can apply financial performance concepts to your investment decisions.